macla7/shiftTrader/README.md

 ## CURRENT TODO's

-- sort notifications based on age.. atm they are not and based on... something..
-- on accept invite, need to auto dismiss notification.
-- bug in Invite screen re admin showing for mitch.. this elludes to bigger bug of uneccessary admin on user possibly(?)
 - Add name column to user
   - update signup component
   - switch out a lot of places where it's displaying email, for the name